-This article was updated on July 21, 2025 with updated information
+This article was updated on December 13th, 2025.

-Are Dark Web Forums Still Worth Monitoring?
+Are Dark Web Forums Worth Monitoring?

 Dark Web Forums to Watch

-2. Dread
+Dread

 Dread is a dark web forum that was designed to mimic the look of the legitimate forum website Reddit.
 After its creation in 2018, this dark web forum now sees over hundreds of posts per day currently.
 This forum was essentially created to host many sub-communities to help threat actors connect and find the information they want more quickly.
 The majority of the illicit information shared on Dread is in relation to data leaks and selling data freely.

-5. Exploit
+Exploit

-Comparable in many ways to XSS, Russian hackers also congregate on Exploit.In, which has a presence on both the dark and surface web.
+Comparable in many ways to XSS, Russian hackers also congregate on Exploit, which has a presence on both the dark and clear web.
 From stolen credentials and malware to advice, intelligence, and collaborators, this forum offers everything a cyber criminal would need to launch attacks and pick targets at will.
 Exploit.In stands out from others by consisting largely of established cyber criminals rather than opportunistic beginners, making it one of the most dangerous forums on the dark web, responsible for facilitating countless cyber attacks over the years.

-6. DarkForums
+DarkForums

 When another prominent dark web forum called BreachForums was taken down by authorities, many former members migrated to DarkForums, which had a relatively small presence to that point.
 That quickly changed with the influx of experienced and engaged users who have the option to subscribe to three paid ranks: VIP, MVP, and GOD.
 Paid subscribers gain access to exclusive Telegram channels and data leak feeds—a sign of forums using mature engagement tactics to attract and retain users.

-7. RAMP
+RAMP

-The Russian Anonymous Marketplace (RAMP) has undergone several incarnations since it first appeared over a decade ago, evolving from a marketplace for illicit drugs to one largely focused on cyber crime.
+The Russian Anonymous Marketplace (RAMP) has undergone several incarnations since it first appeared over a decade ago, evolving from a marketplace for illicit drugs to one largely focused on cybercrime.
 RAMP resembles many other dark web forums with one crucial exception: Sites that sell stolen data often prohibit listing involving ransomware attacks following the Colonial Pipeline ransomware attacks in 2021, but RAMP does not have this prohibition.
 That makes it an invaluable source of information about past and future ransomware attacks, as well as a potent resource for past and future attackers.

 The Key Characteristics of Dark Web Forums

-In many ways the dark web represents the vanguard of the cyber criminal world, where the most aggressive and ambitious attackers go to plan new attacks and devise innovative methods.
+In many ways the dark web represents the vanguard of the cybercrime world, where the most aggressive and ambitious attackers go to plan new attacks and devise innovative methods.
 As such, the dark web changes constantly, whether that means old forums evolving or new forums emerging.
-Rather than focusing search efforts on too few forums or missing the newest threats to appear on the dark web, operate instead with a more expansive understanding of what risky dark web communities look like.
+Rather than focusing search efforts on too few forums or missing the newest threats to appear on the dark web, operate instead with a more expansive understanding of what higher-risk dark web communities look like.
 They all share these features:

 - Accessible: Despite the fact the dark web forums are less accessible than anything on the surface or clear web, and many enact barriers like rigorous vetting procedures and high membership fees, these forums still need to be accessible to users.
 That means even if a source is “closed” it’s not necessarily inaccessible to new members or even security researchers.
-Never assume that a dark web forum is “out of reach.”

 - Organized: Just like other forums, and related to the previous point, dark web forums are organized around rules, hierarchies, systems, and norms.
 It’s what makes these forums attractive and keeps them running as intended.
 However, it’s also what makes these forums identifiable and traceable, giving security teams clues to help anticipate attacks and neutralize threats.